 Directed by Eli Roth and starring Keanu Reeves, Knock Knock tells the story of Evan Webber, an architect whose family is out of town for Father’s Day weekend.
 When two young women knock on his door for directions, he agrees to let them in so they can contact their friend.
 The women overstay their welcome and when Evan tries to kick them out, they resort to blackmail, assault, and eventually murder.
 Dread Central gave the film 4 out of 5 stars and said, “What we do have is a home invasion film for the social media generation (yes, it does feature social media in its plot) that should make you think twice before offering warmth and shelter to a stranger on a dark and stormy night.”

 Kaya Scodelario stars in this thriller as Kelly, a young injured gymnast.
 She sneaks into her boyfriend Mark’s house to reveal that she’s pregnant.
 Before the conversation gets very far, four robbers break in and commit a hostile takeover.
-Front Row Central compared it to You’re Next and praised the film’s acting.
+Kelly hides in the attic and tries to rescue the family from danger.

 Hush was written and directed by Mike Flannigan, creator of the Netflix series The Haunting of Hill House.
 Maddie Young is a writer living in a remote cabin.
 Through an interaction with her neighbor Sarah, we learn that Maddie contracted bacterial meningitis as a kid which resulted in permanent hearing loss and the inability to speak.
 Later that night, she is targeted by a masked intruder who uses her deafness to his advantage — but the intelligent, resourceful Maddie won’t go down without a fight.
-The movie has a 92% approval rating on Rotten Tomatoes.
-Stephen King even gave the film his stamp of approval by tweeting, “How good is Hush?
+Stephen King gave the film his stamp of approval by tweeting, “How good is Hush?
 Up there with Halloween and, even more, Wait Until Dark.”

 Don’t Breathe is written and directed by the same team as the 2013 Evil Dead with Sam Raimi and Robert Tapert as co-producers — and it packs the same ruthlessness as their previous work.
 Rocky, Alex, and Money are Detroit criminals who make their money through home burglaries.
 When their fence tells Money about a blind a veteran with $300,000 cash in his house, the trio makes a plan to steal it while he’s asleep.
 But the thieves come to realize that their target is more depraved than them as the film turns into a reverse home invasion.
 Don’t Breathe has an 88% approval rating on Rotten Tomatoes and was largely praised by critics.